Autofill Help

 - Can I use jQuery in a JavaScript rule?

-- Does Autofill support automating file uploads?
+- Does Lightning Autofill support automating file uploads?

-- Does Autofill support autofilling CAPTCHA?
+- Does Lightning Autofill support autofilling CAPTCHA?

 - How do I add a delay for a specific rule?